BasThomas/basthomas.github.io/_posts/2019-10-27-on-code-reviews.md

 reviewer, making notes and/or making some changes.
 Seeing the "bigger" picture often helps me catch issues/improvements to be made early, hopefully making the code review more enjoyable in the process.
+- **I don't use words like "easy", "simply", or similar.** The fact something would be any of those is always an assumption to whoever is reading it, and serves no purpose.

 ---